West Marin Mosquito Council (WMCC)

 West marin mosquito council

-In response to 80% of Bolinas voters approved a poll to direct Bolinas Community Public Utility District (BCPUD) to take measures to protect against the use of pesticides within BCPUD boundaries, the Bolinas Lagoon and its watershed.
+In response to the proposed use of toxic chemicals being introduced to the environment to abate mosquitoes, 80% of Bolinas voters approved a poll to direct Bolinas Community Public Utility District (BCPUD) to take measures to protect against the use of pesticides within BCPUD boundaries, the Bolinas Lagoon, and its watershed.

-In 2006, a non-toxic protocol was signed limiting the methods used to control mosquitoes in West Marin to education, prevention (physical and mechanical) and biologic treatments approved for certified organic farms.
+In 2006, a non-toxic protocol was signed, limiting the methods used to control mosquitoes in West Marin to education, prevention (physical and mechanical), and biologic treatments approved for certified organic farms.

-wmmc and vector control - 2016 agreement renewal
+wmmc and vector control

 Tomales Bay Watershed includes the San Geronimo Valley, which is currently not included in the WMMC and MSMVCD agreement to limit the use of pesticides.